 If you or somebody you love has been injured due to a dog bite, then you need to know you should be entitled to compensation under California’s strict liability dog bite law.
 Under this law, a dog owner can be held liable if their pet bites somebody, regardless of whether or not the dog has ever been anybody before or ever shown a propensity for aggression.
 In some states, the dog owner actually has to be negligent in order for them to be held liable for a dog bite injury, but that is not the case in this state.

 So long as the dog bite victim was in a public location or lawfully in a private location, and as long as they did not provoke the dog, they can recover compensation without having to prove the dog owner’s negligence.

 There may be various types of compensation available to victims in these situations.
 This can include the following:

 It is crucial that you work with a Los Angeles dog bite injury attorney for help with this case.
-An injury attorney is going to handle the issue separately from any criminal activity related to you have to use force against the dog.
+An injury attorney is going to handle the issue separately from any criminal activity related to you having to use force against the dog.
 Your attorney will work to ensure that you or your loved one are medically cared for and receive the compensation you need.

 “But do I have the legal right to injure or kill someone else’s dog when it is not in the act of attacking or biting a person?” you may be wondering.
 “That depends on a variety of factors,” says our experienced dog bites lawyer in Los Angeles.
 Previously, the court has held that:

 As you can see, it is not that easy to determine when it is legal to injure or kill someone else’s dog and when it not.
 That’s why it is highly advised to consult with our Los Angeles dog bites attorney from the Law Offices of Howard Craig Kornberg to fight for your legal rights in California.
-Schedule a free consultation with our lawyers by calling at 310-997-0904.
+Schedule a free consultation with our Los Angeles lawyers by calling 310-997-0904.